A dog that prefers to socialize with your children while it’s still a puppy is one that you want around as your kids’ age.

 The Sheltidoodle will take after the Shetland Sheepdog side of the family when it comes to its head and face structure.

-This hybrid dog will have a head that’s wedge-shaped and a long muzzle that will be rounded near the end.
+This hybrid dog will have a wedge-shaped head and a long muzzle that will be rounded near the end.

 In some cases, the Poodle side of the family triumphs over the Shetland Sheepdog, so the Sheltidoodle ends up with a narrow shaped head and with a muzzle that is fine and straight.